6 Accelerating Applications

 6.4.1 LLMs as Surrogate Models

-A prominent LLM-driven strategy positions these models as surrogate models within optimization loops.
-Typically implemented as Gaussian process regression (GPR), surrogate models learn from prior data to approximate costly feature-outcome landscapes, which are often computationally and time-consuming to evaluate, thereby guiding the acquisition.
-LLMs offer major advantages in this role primarily through strong low-data performance.
-Their ICL capability enables task demonstration with minimal prompt examples while leveraging chemical knowledge from pre-training to generate accurate predictions.
-This allows GPMs to compensate for sparse experimental data effectively.
+A prominent LLM-driven strategy positions these models as surrogate models within optimization loops [Yu et al. (2025)].
+Surrogate models—often implemented as Gaussian process regression (GPR)—learn from prior data to approximate costly feature-outcome landscapes, which are often computationally expensive and time-consuming to evaluate, thereby guiding the acquisition.
+A proposed advantage of the LLMs in this role is relatively better low-data performance compared to classical ML optimization methods.
+Their in-context learning (ICL) capability enables task demonstration with minimal prompt examples while leveraging chemical knowledge from pre-training to generate accurate predictions.
+This allows LLMs to compensate for sparse experimental data effectively.
+However, LLMs are less robust than GPR due to their tendency to hallucinate.

-Ramos et al. (2023) demonstrated the viability of this paradigm through a simple yet effective framework that combines ICL using only one example in the prompt with a BO workflow.
-Their BO-ICL approach uses few-shot examples formatted as question-answer pairs, where the LLM generates candidate solutions conditioned on prior successful iterations.
+Ramos et al. (2023) demonstrated the use of this low-data regime through a framework that combines ICL using only one example in the prompt with a BO workflow.
+Their BO-ICL approach uses \(k\)-shot examples formatted as question-answer pairs, where the LLM generates candidate solutions conditioned on prior successful iterations.
 These candidates are ranked using an acquisition function, with top-\(k\) selections integrated into subsequent prompts to refine predictions iteratively.
-Remarkably, this method achieved high performance in optimizing catalytic reaction conditions, even matching the top-1 accuracies observed in experimental benchmarks.
+Interestingly, in the reported experiments, the method performed competitively, matching top-1 accuracies on the evaluated benchmarks compared to classical BO methods.
 This emphasizes the potential of LLMs as accessible, ICL optimizers when coupled with well-designed prompts.

-To address limitations in base LLMs’ inherent chemical knowledge—particularly their grasp of specialized representations like SMILES or structure-property mappings—J. Yu et al. (2025) introduced a hybrid architecture augmenting pre-trained LLMs with task-specific embedding and prediction layers.
-These layers, fine-tuned on domain data, align latent representations of input-output pairs (denoted as <x> and <y> in prompts), enabling the model to map chemical structures and properties into a unified, interpretable space.
-Crucially, the added layers enhance chemical reasoning without sacrificing the flexibility of ICL, allowing the system to adapt to trends across iterations, similarly to what was done by Ramos et al. (2023).
-In their evaluations of molecular optimization benchmarks, such as the practical molecular optimization (PMO) [Gao et al. (2022)], they revealed improvements over conventional methods, including BO-Gaussian process (GP), RL methods, and GA.
+Trying to address limitations in base LLMs’ inherent chemical knowledge—particularly their grasp of specialized representations like SMILES or structure-property mappings—Yu et al. (2025) introduced a hybrid architecture augmenting pre-trained LLMs with task-specific embedding and prediction layers.
+These layers, fine-tuned on domain data, aligned latent representations of input-output pairs (denoted as <x> and <y> in prompts), enabling the model to map chemical structures and properties into a unified, interpretable space.
+Crucially, the added layers were reported to improve chemical reasoning without sacrificing the flexibility of ICL, allowing the system to adapt to trends across iterations, similarly to what was done by Ramos et al. (2023).
+In their evaluations of molecular optimization benchmarks, such as the practical molecular optimization (PMO) [Gao et al. (2022)], they revealed that LLM-based methods matched or improved over conventional methods, including BO-Gaussian process (GP), RL methods, and GA.

 6.4.2 LLMs as Next Candidate Generators

-Recent studies demonstrate the potential of LLMs to enhance EAs [Lu et al. (2025)] and BO [Amin, Raja, and Krishnapriyan (2025)] frameworks by leveraging their embedded chemical knowledge and ability to integrate prior information, thereby reducing computational effort while improving output quality.
+Recent studies explore the possibility of using LLMs in enhancing EAs [Lu et al. (2025)] and BO [Amin, Raja, and Krishnapriyan (2025)] frameworks by leveraging their embedded chemical knowledge and ability to integrate prior information, thereby potentially reducing computational effort while improving output quality [Lu et al. (2025)].
 Within EAs, LLMs refine molecular candidates through mutations (modifying molecular substructures) or crossovers (combining parent molecules).
-In BO frameworks, they serve as acquisition functions, utilizing surrogate model predictions—both mean and uncertainty—to select optimal molecules or reaction conditions for evaluation.
+In BO frameworks, they serve as acquisition policies, utilizing surrogate model predictions—both mean and uncertainty—to select optimal molecules or reaction conditions for evaluation.

-For molecule optimization, J. Yu et al. (2025) introduced MultiMol, a dual-LLM system where one model proposes candidates and the other supplies domain knowledge (see Section 6.4.3).
-By fine-tuning the “worker” LLM to recognize molecular scaffolds and target properties, and expanding the training pool to include a million-size pre-training dataset, they achieved hit rates exceeding \(90\%\).
-Similarly, H. Wang, Skreta, et al. (2025) developed MoLLEO, integrating an LLM into an EA to replace random mutations with LLM-guided modifications.
-Here, GPT-4 generated optimized offspring from parent molecules, significantly accelerating convergence to high fitness scores.
-Notably, while domain-specialized models (BioT5, MoleculeSTM) underperformed, the general-purpose GPT-4 excelled—a finding that underscores the context-dependent utility of LLMs
+For molecule optimization, Yu et al. (2025) introduced MultiMol, a dual-LLM system where one model proposes candidates and the other supplies domain knowledge (see Section 6.4.3).
+By fine-tuning the “worker” LLM to recognize molecular scaffolds and target properties, and expanding the training pool to include a pre-training dataset of \(\sim1\) million samples, they report hit rates (percentage of generated molecules that meet the target properties under a certain threshold) exceeding \(90\%\) on their evaluation set.

 6.4.3 LLMs as Prior Knowledge Sources

 A key advantage of integrating LLMs into optimization frameworks is their ability to encode and deploy prior knowledge within the optimization loop.
-As illustrated in Figure 6.4, this knowledge can be directed into either the surrogate model or candidate generation module, significantly reducing the number of optimization steps required through high-quality guidance.
+As illustrated in Figure 6.4, this knowledge can be directed into either the surrogate model or candidate generation module, potentially reducing the number of optimization steps required through high-quality guidance if the feedback is useful.

-Similarly, Cissé et al. (2025) introduced BORA, which contextualizes conventional black-box BO using an LLM.
-BORA maintains standard BO as the core driver but strategically activates the LLM when progress stalls.
+For example, Cissé et al. (2025) introduced BORA, which contextualizes conventional black-box BO using an LLM.
+BORA maintains standard BO as the core driver, but strategically activates the LLM when progress stalls.
 This leverages the model’s ICL capabilities to hypothesize promising search regions and propose new samples, regulated by a lightweight heuristic policy that manages costs and incorporates domain knowledge (or user input).
-Evaluations on synthetic benchmarks such as the catalyst optimization task for hydrogen generation show that BORA accelerates exploration, improves convergence, and outperforms existing LLM-BO hybrids.
+Evaluations on synthetic benchmarks, such as optimizing the catalyst mixture for hydrogen generation, show that BORA was reported to accelerate exploration, and outperforms the LLM-BO hybrid methods evaluated.

-To enhance the task-specific knowledge of the LLM generating feedback, Zhang et al. (2025) fine-tuned a Llama-2-7B model using a multitask Q&A dataset.
+To potentially enhance the task-specific knowledge of the LLM generating feedback, Zhang et al. (2025) fine-tuned a Llama-2-7B model using a multitask Q&A dataset.
 This dataset was created with instructions from GPT-4.
-The resulting model served as a human assistant or operated within an active learning loop, thereby accelerating the exploration of new reaction spaces (see Section 6.3).
-However, as the authors note, even this task-specialized LLMs produces suboptimal suggestions for optimization tasks.
-They remain prone to hallucination and cannot assist with unreported reactions, but still, they improve for most of the applications, using pure classical methods.
+The resulting model served as a human assistant or operated within an active learning loop, thereby accelerating the exploration of new reaction spaces (see sec-retrosynthesis).
+However, as the authors note, even this task-specialized LLM produces suboptimal suggestions for optimization tasks.
+They remain prone to hallucinations and cannot assist with unreported reactions, but still improved upon pure classical methods in most of the evaluated applications.

 Published works explore different ways of using LLMs for optimization problems in chemistry, from simple approaches, such as just prompting the model with some initial random set of experimental candidates and iterating [Ramos et al. (2023)], to fine-tuning models in BO fashion [Ranković and Schwaller (2025)].
-The most efficient initial point is by relying entirely on a ICL approach, which allows one to obtain a first signal rapidly.
-Such initial results will enable to determine whether a more complex, computationally intensive approach is necessary or whether prompt engineering is reliable enough for the application.
+A pragmatic initial step is to try a purely ICL approach, which allows one to obtain a first signal rapidly.
+Such results help determine whether a more complex, computationally intensive approach is necessary or whether prompt engineering is reliable for the application.
 Fine-tuning can be used as a way to enhance the chemical knowledge of the LLMs and can lead to improvements in optimization tasks where the model requires such knowledge to choose or generate better candidates.
 Fine-tuning might not be a game-changer for other approaches that rely more on sampling methods [H. Wang, Guo, et al. (2025)].

-While some initial works showed that LLMs trained specifically on chemistry perform better for optimization tasks [Kristiadi et al. (2024)], other works showed that a GPM such as GPT-4 combined with an EA outperformed all other models [H. Wang, Skreta, et al. (2025)].
-Is it better to incorporate a general model or a chemistry LM into the optimization frameworks?
-We hypothesize that for models of the same size (in number of parameters) and similar training size—attending to peta floating point operations per second (PFLOP)s—a chemical LM (a specialized model) will consistently outperform general models.
-If the models differ significantly in size, the larger model will typically perform better.
+While some initial works showed that LLMs trained specifically on chemistry perform better for optimization tasks [Kristiadi et al. (2024)], other works showed that a GPMs such as GPT-4 combined with an EA outperformed all other models [H. Wang, Skreta, et al. (2025); MacKnight et al. (2025)].